 It is such a delight visiting Akureyri and I always look forward to it :)

-This is part VI in my series of travel-blogs on Eyjafjörður fjord - join me on an exploration of Iceland's longest fjord:
+This is part VI in my series of travel-blogs on Eyjafjörður fjord - join me on an exploration of Iceland's longest fjord with some detours: